 To ensure a positive student experience, Handshake requires employers that exceed 50,000 messages per 6-month recruiting season to maintain acceptable engagement levels.
 Through 12/31/2021, if a 3% click rate is not met across all messages sent by an employer, Handshake will intervene with corrective action.

-Handshake will review employers whose messages are highly concentrated at one specific school.
+Handshake will review employers whose messages are highly concentrated at one specific institution.

 Unsolicited campaigns are maxed out for an employer at 1 per type per student per month.
 For example, an employer could send 1 job campaign, 1 event campaign, and 1 personal follow-up in a month, but may not send 2 job campaigns to the same student.
 This limit does not apply to reminders, which are considered part of each campaign.
 This limit does also not apply to students who have opted-in to a specific employer, for example by applying for a job.

-Handshake will review any employer who is flagged excessively, has a large number of ‘Not Interested’ opt-outs or identified as problematic by a specific school or Handshake support team.
+Handshake will review any employer who is flagged excessively, has a large number of ‘Not Interested’ opt-outs or identified as problematic by a specific institution or Handshake support team.

 For part time jobs, the following requirements apply.
-Roles must be posted in Handshake as “Part Time” job type, and must be approved at each school in order to send campaigns to students at that school.
+Roles must be posted in Handshake as “Part Time” job type, and must be approved at each institution in order to send campaigns to students at that institution.
 Campaigns will be delivered to those students who have selected “Part Time” work as a preference in their profile.

 - Only activated students who agree to Handshake’s Terms of Service receive messages are able to be messaged by employers.

-- Students are able to indicate that they are “not interested” in companies and will not receive further messages for that message exchange.
-Students may still receive other messages from that employer.
+- Students are able to indicate that they are “not interested” in messages sent from companies and will not receive further messages for that message exchange.
+Students may still receive other messages from that employer in the future.